 We found that character counts 1 and 3 did have a statistically significant correlation with total contrast.
-Statistically significant trends do not necessarily drive high classifier performance, though they can contribute.
+We also calculated the Pearson correlation coefficient between total contrast and character count while leaving out the 0 character blocks (r = 0.1598) and its significance (p = 0.1800), which did not show significant correlation.
+However, statistically significant trends do not necessarily drive high classifier performance, though they can contribute.
 To determine how much this affect could have contributed to classifier performance, we trained an SVM on only the total contrast information and measured its performance with cross-validation.
 We found the performance on only total contrast to be 25% and approximately 66% of the correct guesses were for character count 1 and 3.
 Therefore, the total contrast likely did impact classifier performance, but only for character counts 1 and 3.
 Furthermore, this cross-validated performance is significantly lower than the performance achieved by our machine learning algorithms on the fMRI data.

 Averaged across all 10 sessions (five subjects with two sessions each), the cross-validated performance estimates of all four classifiers are significantly above chance, where chance is 1 out of 6 = 16.7% (Figure 3).
 The SVM had the best performance, followed by the feed-forward NN (without using our new output processing techniques; see below).
 The performance of all four independent classifiers being above chance increases confidence in the results, however the GNB and KNN classifiers will not be discussed further as their performance was significantly below the SVM and NN.
 There is considerable variation in performance between sessions for the same subject, as well as variation in average performance between subjects.